-1. Develop strategies for encouraging employees utilizing the PDOP fleet vehicles to carpool to off-site Page | 12

-- trainings and conferences. - 2.
-In coordination with the Fleet Manager, conduct functional assessments for vehicle selection/purchasing based on work program requirements, accounting for fuel/energy efficiency, safety, and effective operation.
+- 1. Develop strategies for encouraging employees utilizing the PDOP fleet vehicles to carpool to off-site trainings and conferences. - In coordination with the Fleet Manager, conduct functional assessments for vehicle selection/purchasing based on work program requirements, accounting for fuel/energy efficiency, safety, and effective operation.
 Continuously review vehicle assignments to ensure the most efficient use of the agency's fleet. - 3.
 Continue use of bio-diesel in all diesel vehicles and equipment. - 4.
 Work to expand the percentage of hybrid, electric, and/or alternatively fueled vehicles in the fleet. - 5.
 Develop an anti-idling administrative practice for the vehicle and equipment fleet.
 Develop an educational campaign for staff about the importance of reducing greenhouse gas emissions and protecting air quality through elimination of idling.
 Use Fleetmatics software to look at reports on idling in our fleet vehicles. - 6.
 As practical, expand use of meeting and conferencing technology used by staff (e.g. phone and video conferencing technology) to reduce vehicle use and travel time. - 8.
-Begin investigating the potential for inclusion of compressed natural gas (CNG) and electric/hybrid vehicles to the fleet.

-This may require coordination with Village of Oak Park for the use of Village CNG fueling stations or even on site electric charging.
+Begin investigating the potential for inclusion of compressed natural gas (CNG) vehicles to the fleet.
+This may require coordination with Village of Oak Park for the use of Village CNG fueling stations.